Eva Lake: The Anonymous Woman

 the illuminated manuscript.
 She's also the wall, the decor, the carpet you step

 on.
-And she is also a girl from Southern Oregon, gazing down a muddy dirt road.
+A girl from Southern Oregon, gazing down a muddy dirt road.
+She's the mover

 Eva Lake